CodeTriangle/fslc-presentations/rust/slides.md

 $nvim raii.rs
 $./raii
 * Looks high-level, actually very performant.

 ---
-==== NULL POINTERS ====
+# Null Pointers
 * Null pointers are a massive pain point.
-"I call it my billion-dollar mistake.
-It was the invention of the null "reference.
-At that time, I was designing the first comprehensive type system "for references in an object oriented language.
-My goal was to ensure that all "use of references should be absolutely safe... but I couldn't resist the "temptation to put in a null reference.
-This has led to innumerable errors, "vulnerabilities, and system crashes, which have probably caused a billion "dollars of pain and damage in the last forty years.
+> I call it my billion-dollar mistake.
+It was the invention of the null
+> reference.
+At that time, I was designing the first comprehensive type system
+> for references in an object oriented language.
+My goal was to ensure that all
+> use of references should be absolutely safe... but I couldn't resist the
+> temptation to put in a null reference.
+This has led to innumerable errors,
+> vulnerabilities, and system crashes, which have probably caused a billion
+> dollars of pain and damage in the last forty years.
-"- Sir Tony Hoare
+> - Sir Tony Hoare

 ---
-==== NULL POINTERS (cont.) ====
+# Null Pointers (cont.)
 * The answer turns out to be pretty easy.
 * Just have references that can't be null!
 * Rust has no nullable references.

 ---
-==== DATA RACES ====
+# Data Races
 * Imagine the following:
     * Resource R is initialized.
     * Thread A gets reference to R.